-Registered Shoot-Shoots consist of one or more events and may include main and prelim sporting events including, Super Sport, International Sporting (FITASC), NSCA 5-Stand, American Field Sporting, gauge-specific events (e.g., 20g., 28g., 410 bore), and gun type-specific events (e.g., side by side, pump).
+Registered Shoot-Shoots consist of one or more events and may include main and prelim sporting events including, Super Sport, International Sporting (FITASC), NSCA 5-Stand, American Field Sporting, gauge-specific events (e.g., 20g., 28g., .410 bore), and gun type-specific events (e.g., side by side, pump).
 Events generally consist of some multiple of 25 targets.
+Re-entry into events is allowed at the discretion of the club/ shoot management at the advertised cost for the event and will be recorded as targets only.
+Re-entry scores will not be posted, and no awards, points or punches will be awarded.
 NSCA member targets must be registered and an NSCA shoot report entry must be turned in for any event in which they participate.
 Non-members may participate, but in a separate category.
 Any non-member participating in a registered event in a separate category (Hunter Class) shall not be eligible for any NSCA awards or monies.
 If offered by shoot management, the separate category (Hunter Class) may have its own separate awards and/or monies.
 Hunter class shooters at events run concurrently with registered NSCA events will be charged the same entry fees as those paid by NSCA members including all target fees.
 Examples: If the total entry fee for an event is \$65, including NSCA and state fees, then anyone shooting Hunter Class would also pay \$65 to participate in the event.
 As the portion of the entry fee that would otherwise represent fees to the NSCA and/ or state association would not be paid to these organizations, it shall be retained by the club.
 The NSCA recommends that the target fees collected from non-NSCA members be used to encourage those shooters to join the NSCA.
 For example, the Hunter Class winner might be awarded a paid one year membership to the NSCA.